Essential Oil Inhalation Patches Guide

 Essential oil inhalation patches provide a discreet and portable way to passively diffuse essential oils for up to 8 hours.

 Inhalation patches are small, disposable, individually wrapped, topical patches that are approximately 1" x 1" (3cm x 3cm).
-In the center of each patch is a round receptacle in which several drops of essential oil or an essential oil blend can be applied.
+In the center of each patch is a round receptacle in which several drops of essential oil can be applied.

 The underside of the patches contains a hypoallergenic adhesive that enables the patch to stay in place on the skin.
-An inhalation patch is typically worn on the upper chest region of the body so that it is in proximity to the nose.
+It is typically worn on the upper chest region of the body so that it is in proximity to the nose.
 The patch can be worn under clothing, but some thought should go into placement to insure that the clothing doesn't prevent the essential oil from diffusing into the air.

 Inhalation patches are available that have essential oils pre-applied for such concerns as insomnia, anxiety, fatigue, respiratory complaints and nausea.

-Aromatherapy patches are also available as "blanks" so that you can add your own chosen single essential oil or essential oil blend.
-I haven't tried re-using the patches myself, but I've heard that the patches can be refreshed with additional essential oil, if desired, after the existing oil has evaporated.
+Patches are also available as "blanks" so that you can add your own essential oil.
+I haven't tried re-using the patches myself, but I've heard that they can be refreshed with additional essential oil, if desired, after the existing oil has evaporated.

 Essential Oil Inhalation Patch Benefits